Dreaming381/TextMeshDOTS/README.md

    but this comes at the cost of glyphs that are optically too thin

-## Special Thanks To the original authors and contributors
+## Special Thanks to the original authors and contributors

 -   Dreaming381 - not only has he created the amazing [Latios Framework](https://github.com/Dreaming381/Latios-Framework),
    including the Calligraphics text module, but has also been of tremendous support in figuring out how to create a standalone version of Calligraphics that uses Entity Graphics instead of the Kinemation rendering engine.
-   Furthermore, Dreaming381 made the harfbuzz library accessible as plugin across platforms via the [HarfbuzzUnity](https://github.com/Dreaming381/HarfbuzzUnity) plugin for MacOS, Linux and Windows
+   Furthermore, Dreaming381 made the harfbuzz library accessible as plugin across platforms via the [HarfbuzzUnity](https://github.com/Dreaming381/HarfbuzzUnity) plugin for MacOS, Linux and Windows, and implemented the core systems for managing the texture arrays and glyph rendering.
 -  Sovogal – significant contributions to the Calligraphics module of Latios Framework (including the name)